bjt-user/Linux/makefiles.md

 #### simple example with two source files

-This will only recompile source files that have actually changed:
+This will only recompile source files that have actually changed, \
+but it will not recompile changes in header files.
 ```
 countdown: main.o play_raw_audio.o
 	gcc main.o play_raw_audio.o -o countdown -lpulse-simple